-How and When to Use the French Gerund, Explained
+Gerunds in French: How and When to Use Them, Explained

 Gerund.
 Auxiliary verb.
 Infinitive.
 Past participle.
 Superlative.